Did the loud rasps of your husband snores just wake you up? Then chirk up as you are not alone!

 Ensure your husband doesn’t consume alcohol for at least 4 hours before sleeping.

-Alcohol and sedatives relax our body muscles, including the throat and neck muscles.
+Drinking alcohol and taking sedatives relax our body muscles, including the throat and neck muscles.

 Snoring occurs when air passageways are blocked due to nasal congestion or any other reason.